GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 9. Hover over the entry and click on the eye icon ("View product details") which appears along with other icons on the lower right side of the entry
 10. Check in the quick look window if the data seems suitable
 <br/><br/>
-    > If the images you are looking for are offline, take a look at <a href="Examples, help and additional info/troubleshooting.md">troubleshooting</a> for some help on that problem.
+    > If the images you are looking for are offline, take a look at <a href="https://github.com/GrHalbgott/Plants-vs-CO2/wiki/Troubleshooting">troubleshooting - Sentinel 2 data offline</a> for some help on that problem.
 11. In the Inspector, navigate to `GRANULE/*Name of data*/IMG_DATA/R10m/` and download the two files "...B04..." & "...B08..." (both .jp2)
 12. When downloaded, put the two files in the `./data` folder
 </details>